| - | - | Which Way Is Up? | - | - |

 diagrams.

-There are two ways of showing
+There are 2 ways of showing

-a cube in two dimensions.
-Unfolding the cube and showing how to put it
+Unfolding the cube and showing

-back together again (fig
+how to put it back together again (fig

-1), or showing what its
+or showing what its "projection" or "shadow" into 2-space looks

-like (fig 2).
-Similarly,
+like (fig

 dimensions.

-The first way to show a tesseract
+The 1st way to show a tesseract

-is to ?unfold? it.
+is to "unfold" it.
 Compare figure

-1 to figure 3.
-In figure
+1 to

 other in such a way that